Email Processing in Lua

 function milter_hook(ctx)

--- Add all the outgoing mails recipients
+-- Add all recipients of outgoing messages

 -- to the anti-spam white list